TappNetwork/laravel-uppy-s3-multipart-upload/README.md

 ### AWS S3 Setup

-This package installs the [AWS SDK for PHP](https://github.com/aws/aws-sdk-php) and use Laravel's default `s3` disk configuration from `filesystems.php` file.
+This package installs the [AWS SDK for PHP](https://github.com/aws/aws-sdk-php) and use Laravel's default `s3` disk configuration from `config/filesystems.php` file.

 You just have to add your S3 keys, region, and bucket using the following env vars in your `.env` file: